zyzjaffery/encoding/README.md

 Omitting fields works as simple as adding omitempty to the xml or json tags associated with a field - see the above document snippet for an example.

+## Next Steps

+* Benchmarks comparing XML marshalling vs stream XML parsing.
+* Benchmark to show overhead of buffering in wrappers - are there other ways around this?